Applying access policies

 To Apply an Access Policy to a Particular Query:

-1. Trigger the Query: Trigger the query in the application if you haven’t already (e.g., by loading a table of data or a user profile).
+1. Trigger the Query, Request, or API Call: Trigger the action in the application if you haven’t already (e.g., by loading a table of data, requesting an object from storage, or calling an API endpoint).

 3. Add Access Policies: Scroll down to the access policy section and add one or more access policies.